How transportation projects get built

 2. Federal rural fund: A portion of timber sales goes to a dedicated fund for rural transportation projects called the Secure Rural Schools program.
 This fund has decreased significantly over the last two decades.

 3. Community Road Fund: In January 2020, a countywide vehicle registration fee dedicated solely to improving roadways in Clackamas County took effect.
 In the last four years, over $9 million of revenue has supported projects to pave roadways, improve road safety and reduce congestion.
-Completion of projects on this list would not be possible without this local funding source.
+In the next three years, approximately $26 million will be spent on similar projects in unincorporated Clackamas County.
+Completing projects on this list would not be possible without this dedicated local funding source.
 For additional information about upcoming projects, visit www.clackamas.us/transportation/crf.

-4. Grant awards: We are constantly watching for opportunities to obtain state, federal and other types of grant funds to support our projects.
+4. Grant awards: We diligently watch for opportunities to obtain state, federal and other types of grant funds to support our projects.
 Successful applications allow us to build more projects in the 20-year capital project list.
 We know we have more projects than can ever be built with the funds we have, but we’re ready if funding opportunities become available.

 Moving to implementation: the five-year project list